officelearn/azure-docs.sv-se/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ## <a name="step-2-post-the-request"></a>Steg 2: Publicera begäran

 Analysen utförs när begäran har tagits emot.
-I avsnittet [data begränsningar](../overview.md#data-limits) i översikt finns information om storlek och antal begär Anden som du kan skicka per minut och sekund.
+See the [data limits](../overview.md#data-limits) section in the overview for information on the size and number of requests you can send per minute and second.

 Kom ihåg att tjänsten är tillståndslös.
 Inga data lagras i ditt konto.
 Resultaten returneras omedelbart i svaret.